yujimizushima/yujimizushima.github.io/_pages/about.md

 Welcome!

-I am a fourth-year PhD Student and Assistant Policy Researcher at RAND.
-My research interests are in health economics, labor, and public economics.
+I am a fourth-year PhD Student in Policy Analysis and Assistant Policy Researcher at RAND.
+My fields of interest are health, labor, and public economics.